anandamurtiidiscursos/anandamurtiidiscursos.github.io/_posts/2015-09-12-ananda-marga-inc.md

 ## Relampagokrieg!

 We are not a bunch of dumb-asses.
 People from all over the world know that you cannot patent a mantra like Baba Nam Kevalam nor incorporate a philosophy like the ananda marga.
 You all can kiss my donkey.
-Relampago has his sensitive radar devices tuned into your every move.
+Relampago has his sensitive antennas tuned into your every move.